aliclark/YAS/README.md

 ```
 | user data type: defines one or more type constructors
+| class template: natively-defined class template / user-defined class template
-| class template: used to create a user-defined class by filling in zero or more context parameters
+|   used to create a "class instance" by filling in zero or more context parameters
-| class: natively-defined class / user-defined class
+| class instance: a class which is created at runtime using a class template
 | type constructor: a name for the constructor, and designates whether a parameter is optionally accepted
-| class constructor: an implicit method that accepts the instance parameters and returns a new instance of the class
+| class constructor: an implicit method of a class instance that accepts parameters and returns a new instance of that class
 | instantiation of a type:
 |   a constructed type whose constructor is runtime-discernable from the other constructors of the same type
 |   using pattern matching.